 - Ensure that a student does not work at any time when he/she has a scheduled class.

-- Report payroll information accurately and in a timely manner.
-Student employees should not handle time sheets once they have been signed.
+- Report payroll information accurately and in a timely manner using Workday.

 - Keep copies of all signed time sheets for seven (7) years and produce timesheets upon request of an auditor.